 The best way to support IWOC is by becoming a member and/or joining a branch.
 If a branch doesn't currently exist in your community, we can help you start one.

 The Incarcerated Workers Organizing Committee is part of the Industrial Workers of the World (IWW), a member-run union for all workers, a union dedicated to organizing on the job, in our industries and in our communities.

 If you are currently incarcerated membership is free.
 For everyone else, membership dues are kept low and based on your current income.

 Incarcerated workers labor in conditions of slavery, generally making wages of between $0 and in the low double-digits of cents per hour.
 Building infrastructure to support incarcerated workers’ self-organization costs money, like any union organizing effort. $60 covers a member's dues for a year.

 Subscribe to The Incarcerated Worker Newsletter

-The Incarcerated Worker is a quarterly publication featuring the writings and art of prisoners from a revolutionary labor perspective.
+The Incarcerated Worker is a publication featuring the writings and art of prisoners from a revolutionary labor perspective.
 Subscribe for $20.

 Join/Start a Branch

 The best way to get plugged into the work is by talking with IWOC organizers in your area.
 Visit our Branches page to find the nearest branch to you.
 If there isn't one nearby, that's ok.
 Contact us at firstname.lastname@example.org and we can help you get involved and eventually even start your own branch with others.